KILTprotocol/spec-KiltTransferAssetRecipient/README.md

         "signature": "0xae5f4d97dd67d45f8c6cb7e4977b9bdd4ccdd14db341995ba5074bccbe27c004a17bcf4a53e1e6a1eaac135c5f2b492e7d84dbbe4d80c221d3caed915f7b1286"
       }
     },
-    {
+    "4tMSjvHfWBNQw4tYGvkbRp7BBpwAB6S24LuMDcASYgnGnRTM" : {
-      "account": "4tMSjvHfWBNQw4tYGvkbRp7BBpwAB6S24LuMDcASYgnGnRTM",
       "description": "Personal account"
     }
-  ],
+  },
-  "polkadot:91b171bb158e2d3848fa23a9f1c25182/slip44:354": [
+  "polkadot:91b171bb158e2d3848fa23a9f1c25182/slip44:354": {
-    {
+    "15BQbTH5bKH63WCXTMPxbmpnWeXKpfuTKbpDkfFLXMPvpxD3": {
-      "account": "15BQbTH5bKH63WCXTMPxbmpnWeXKpfuTKbpDkfFLXMPvpxD3",
       "description": "Personal account"
     }
-  ]
   }
+}
 ```

 Each asset is identified by its [CAIP-19 identifier][caip-19-spec].
-The value of the property for each asset MUST be a **unique** set of objects with the following structure:
+The value of the property for each asset MUST be another object with the following structure:

-* `account`: The account encoded according to the chain rules.
+* One key for each `account` that can receive assets of the specified type.
+The account MUST be encoded according to the rules of the chain on which the asset lives.
 For example, for Spiritnet accounts, the account is the base58-prefixed encoding of the Spiritnet chain ID + the account public key.
 For Ethereum accounts, it's the 20-byte HEX representation of the account public key, prefixed with `0x`.
 Other chains have different encoding rules for accounts, and each chain defines the format and encoding logic for public keys representing accounts on those chains.
+* For each account, an object with the following properties:
   * [OPTIONAL] `description`: The user-provided description for the specified account.
   * [OPTIONAL] `proof`: The proof of ownership of the specified account.
 This field is an object with the following structure:
     * `scheme`: The signing scheme (e.g., the curve) used for the signature.
 See the [section below](#digital-signature-schemes) for more details about this field.
     * `digest`: The digest scheme (e.g., the hash) used before signing the payload.
 For Polkadot accounts, this is typically `blake2b-256`.
 For Ethereum accounts, this is `keccak-256`.
 See the [section below](#hashing-schemes) for more details about this field.
     * `signature`: The HEX-encoded signature over a specially-crafted payload that is described in the [section below](#signature-generation-and-verification).

 The example above shows a `KiltTransferAssetRecipientV1` endpoint indicating other parties that the DID subject can accept transfers of the following three assets: